taykayo/JC-Interview-Assignment/readme.md

 dictionary is undergoing summation.
 - As each action "event" is stored with the calculations happening only when desired, adding additional metrics is trivial
+- The add_action() runtime in this implementation is faster, and would be more useful in applications where adding data needs to be super responsive and calculations are done once and are more time-tolerant
 ### ActionTrackerRunning
 - Stores the inputted actions in a dictionary, where the key is the action name, and the value is a list containing a running sum of time for that particular action, and the # of times that particular